 While still a wonderful ambient experience, there is a very different feel to Autumn’s Apple that can be traced to Darshan Ambient composer Michael Allison’s love of soul records he collected as a child.
-That and a very distinct chill-out lounge flavor of the CD give this release a fascinating meld of soul-groove and ambient electronica.
+That and a very distinct chill-out lounge flavor of the album give this release a fascinating meld of soul-groove and ambient electronica.
 Autumn’s Apple is a dedication to family, children and love of tradition.

 Autumn’s AppleDarshan Ambient

 After a substantial string of critically praised minimal pastoral ambient recordings, Darshan Ambient (a.k.a.
 Michael Allison) has taken a surprising but delightful (and successful) left turn into glitch and electronica territory.
 In retrospect, it makes sense that the artist's superb floating soundscapes could be integrated with contemporary beats, but I would never have guessed that a) the man himself, as opposed to a remix DJ, could do such a great job at it, and b) the amalgamation could sound so seamless, almost as if previous releases (such as The Zen Master's Diary, Providence, and Autumn Light) were intended as mere precursors to this particular effort.